jacobpclouse/Mp3-Generator/README.md

 # Mp3-Generator
 A web app that uses Python, Flask, Angular and more to generate mp3s from scans of text

+# Installs required:
+- Need to have all libraries listed in the app installed on your machine with pip **
+- You need to have Python-tesseract installed (on linux, you can use: sudo apt-get install tesseract-ocr)

 ## Resources Used:
 - Flask and Templates: https://www.digitalocean.com/community/tutorials/how-to-use-templates-in-a-flask-application#step-4-using-conditionals-and-loops
 - How To Create Your First Web Application Using Flask and Python 3: https://www.digitalocean.com/community/tutorials/how-to-create-your-first-web-application-using-flask-and-python-3